Fred VanVleet NBA Preview vs. the Nuggets

-Fred VanVleet and his Houston Rockets teammates face the Denver Nuggets on Friday at 8:00 PM ET.
+Fred VanVleet and the rest of the Houston Rockets will be matching up versus the Denver Nuggets on Wednesday at 9:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Let's look at VanVleet's prop bets, and some stats and trends to help you select good wagers.
+With prop bets available for VanVleet, let's look at some stats and trends to assist you in making good predictions.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.